platformio/platformio-core/docs/platforms/teensy.rst

 Platform ``teensy``
 ===================
 Teensy is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
 All programming is done via the USB port.
-No special programmer is needed, only a standard "Mini-B" USB cable and a PC or Macintosh with a USB port.
+No special programmer is needed, only a standard USB cable and a PC or Macintosh with a USB port.

 For more detailed information please visit `vendor site <https://www.pjrc.com/teensy>`_.